pmean/build-website/text/99/pilot.md

 > do you spend per subject?
 Both pieces of information are critical for
 > preparing the budget for your full study.

-**Murphy\'s Law**
+**Murphy's Law**

-> Murphy\'s Law says that anything that can go wrong, will go wrong.
+> Murphy's Law says that anything that can go wrong, will go wrong.
 > **The reason you run a pilot study is to ensure that the things that
 > do go wrong, go wrong during the pilot study so you can fix them
 > before you start the full study**.
 >
-> It\'s impossible to list all ways that a study could go wrong, but
+> It's impossible to list all ways that a study could go wrong, but
 > here are some areas that you should focus on.
 >
 > **Recruitment and retention problems**